jagotu/BACIL/thesis_text/thesis_text.md

 We draw two main conclusions from the performance benchmarks:

 * our implementation outperforms Hagmüller's work
-* in compiled code, BACIL is less than an order of magnitude slower than .NET runtime, with the worst case measured being 7.237 times slower
+* in compiled code, BACIL is less than an order of magnitude slower than .NET runtime, with the worst case measured being 7.237 times slower, where is the best case?!
+You can embrace bit more the american/sales person attitude (but stay formal) in the whole thesis :-)

 The last observation we want to make is regarding IL-level optimizations.
 While for the .NET runtime, the IL optimizations (in Release mode) made it significantly more performant, for BACIL such optimizations were very much insignificant.
 One interesting fact is that running Hagmüller's binarytrees on BACIL, they performed slightly worse in the optimized Release version than the Debug version.
 This probably has to do with the fact that the "optimizations" (which are surely tailored for .NET runtimes) resulted in using different instructions that were incidentally less performant on BACIL.

 # Conclusion

+This is a placeholder for at least two paragraphs, right :-)

 * in a single person I was able to implement a fast interpreter for CIL = mission accomplished

 # Appendix - Opcode implementation status

+Other appendices: in order of imporance (all IMO):
+  * contents of the attached USB
+  * build instructions, how to run tests, benchmarks
+  * some basic user manual (how to start BACIL, what options it has)
+  * some more details for the benchmarks: more methodology details, raw numbers, ...

 Implemented instructions: